Also, Town Board endorses efforts to raise tobacco age and ban vape shops

 In June the Town Board unanimously passed a six-month moratorium on vape shops to give it time to write a law banning them.
 However, the Cold Spring Village Board declined to endorse the county proposal.

-The Town Board resolution declares that Philipstown recognizes that preventing tobacco use and vaping by young people “must be a priority.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+The Town Board resolution declares that Philipstown recognizes that preventing tobacco use and vaping by young people “must be a priority.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.